-1. Add a pergola
+1. Add a pergola for shade

 If the sun ever does shine you’ll want a little shade from it, so why not add a covered pergola?
 You’ll also be able to flex your green fingers and grow a few climbers along the structure to break up the space and add some greenery.
 This homeowner has created a beautiful outdoor room area using an open weave seagrass along the pergola allowing just enough light to break through.

-2. Keep it warm and cosy
+2. Keep the deck warm and cosy

-This Garden Trading Idbury cast iron fire pit from Houseology is designed to rust over time and create a bespoke patina effect.
+The Garden Trading Idbury cast iron fire pit from Houseology is designed to rust over time and create a bespoke patina effect.

-3. Deck railings
+3. Fit decking railings

 The nautical look never goes away, and each season is refreshed and renewed.
 It’s also an incredibly popular look for your outdoor deck; the wood and rich blue tones marry well together to create a stylish and on-trend feel.
-Add lots of soft furnishings in blues and creams, coupled with storm lanterns for an authentic vibe, and don’t worry if your wood feels a little worn, that’s all part of the charm.
+Add lots of soft furnishings in blues and creams, coupled with storm lanterns for an authentic vibe, and don’t worry if your wood feels a little worn, as that’s part of the charm.

 The set of 8 vintage chairs and teak table is available at Out & Out Original and is designed for outdoor use.
 With a table measuring 220cm and eight chairs in total, the Vintage Pop Colour 8 Seater Dining Set is perfect for hosting summer garden parties.

-6. Light it up
+6. Light up your deck

-One aspect of decking design which you’ll need to take into consideration, particularly in the UK, is the addition of deck lighting.
+One aspect of decking design which you’ll need to take into consideration, particularly in the UK, is the addition of decking lights.
 If you want to use the area later in the evenings, then adding some lights makes it much more useable, and adds a wonderful atmosphere too of course.

-7. Feed your wood
+7. Feed and protect your decking wood

-8. Keep it natural
+8. Keep to natural materials

-9. Solar powered
+9. Choose solar powered lighting

 Just as you would use lighting indoors, consider how to layer solar lights on your deck.
 Add fairy lights, festoon lights and lanterns, as well as deck spots, all solar powered like this new collection from Lights4Fun to add layers of light.